parakeet71/reasonClass/README.md

 For small models the router is nice.
 For large verbose models it's essential — it saves 18 seconds per prompt that doesn't need reasoning, and the overhead is only 0.01% of response time.

+## Costs

+Prompt labeling took about 3.8$ in deepseek-v4-flash API credits.

 ## Limitations

 - **Binary only.** This model outputs 0 or 1 — it cannot express "context-dependent" (class 2).
 The 3-class model (`train/train_router_3class.py`) addresses this.